opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ### Gauge

-`peerEndpoints` Measures number of dynamically discovered peer Data Prepper endpoints.
+`peerEndpoints` Measures the number of dynamically discovered peer Data Prepper endpoints.
 For `static` mode, the size is fixed.